 Yes, my work is an interpretation of what I’ve studied in physics.
 A part is strictly scientific, and then I must add the part made by my own creative brain and make it work together.

-How do physical laws governing the cosmos influence your work?
+How do the physical laws that govern the universe influence your creative process?

 It’s almost a mystical process.
 The ideas come up while reading and studying, or when talking to scientists or listening to lectures during my visits to scientific institutions.
 Sometimes a theory or discovery haunts me for a while until I visualize something.
 Suddenly, I just see it, or I see the starting point of a concept.
 It’s impossible to explain in detail because I can’t really control it.
 Those moments come when they decide to, but the more I study the more they come.
 Of course, making these sparks into real artworks is the next challenge and undoubtedly a lot of work.